 Carotid Stenting

-Carotid stenting procedures use a wire mesh coil, or stent, to open carotid arteries in the neck to improve blood flow to the brain.
-Unlike carotid endarterectomy, which removes the inner lining of the carotid artery, carotid stenting is a less invasive approach that widens arteries that have narrowed.
-Your surgeon will thread a balloon to the affected area, inflate the balloon to widen the artery and place a stent to allow blood to flow naturally.
+Carotid stenting procedures use a wire mesh coil, or stent, to open carotid arteries in the neck.
+This helps improve blood flow to the brain.
+Carotid stenting is a less invasive approach than carotid endarterectomy.

 Leg Bypass Surgery

-Peripheral artery disease (PAD) is a condition that narrows certain arteries and reduces blood flow to your limbs.
-The disease can cause circulation problems, and in extensive cases, pain or trouble walking.
-When PAD affects circulation to the leg, bypass surgery allows your surgeon to create a healthier path for blood to flow using a synthetic or organic blood vessel.
-This procedure is particularly beneficial if you are not a candidate for angioplasty.
+Bypass surgery allows the surgeon to create a healthier path for blood to flow using a synthetic or organic blood vessel.
+This procedure is particularly beneficial for those that are not a candidate for angioplasty.

 Endoscopic Vein Harvesting